eclipse-wakaama/wakaama/README.md

  - LWM2M_SUPPORT_JSON to enable JSON payload support (implicit when defining LWM2M_SERVER_MODE)
  - LWM2M_SUPPORT_SENML_JSON to enable SenML JSON payload support (implicit for LWM2M 1.1 or greater when defining LWM2M_SERVER_MODE or LWM2M_BOOTSTRAP_SERVER_MODE)
  - LWM2M_OLD_CONTENT_FORMAT_SUPPORT to support the deprecated content format values for TLV and JSON.
- - LWM2M_VERSION to specify which version of the LWM2M spec to support.
+ - Version 1.1 of LWM2M is supported per default, but can be constrained to older versions:
-   Clients will support only that version.
-Servers will support that version and below.
+   - LWM2M_VERSION_1_0 to support only version 1.0
-   By default the latest version is supported.
-To specify version 1.0, for example, pass -DLWM2M_VERSION="1.0" to cmake.
+   Please note: Clients support only the specified version, while servers are backward compatible.
  - LWM2M_RAW_BLOCK1_REQUESTS For low memory client devices where it is not possible to keep a large post or put request in memory to be parsed (typically a firmware write).
    This option enable each unprocessed block 1 payload to be passed to the application, typically to be stored to a flash memory.
  - LWM2M_COAP_DEFAULT_BLOCK_SIZE CoAP block size used by CoAP layer when performing block-wise transfers.
 Possible values: 16, 32, 64, 128, 256, 512 and 1024.
 Defaults to 1024.